-[This is the only use of class.]
+[Apart from empty classes (definition 4.1), this is the only use of class.]

 - Classes derived from ExternalObject can neither be used in an extends-clause nor in a short class definition. - Only the constructor may return external objects and an external object can only be bound in component declarations and neither modified later nor assigned to.